tomlinsonk/kit-emu/README.md

 # Emulator for the KiT 6502 Computer
 This is an emulator for the KiT 6502-based computer I've built.
 The emulator has all the functionality of the real hardware except sound and NES controller input (neither currently planned).
-The emu

 For more info on the KiT, see https://www.cs.cornell.edu/~kt/categories/6502/.